Sclerotherapy

 - Red lumps like mosquito bites over the injected areas.
 These tend to last 6-24 hours.

-- Some discomfort eased with walking and occasionally requiring simple analgesia.
+- Some discomfort eased with walking and occasionally requiring simple analgesic medication.

-- Rarely patients have reported generalised muscle aches and a cough immediately after the procedure but this is very transient.
+- Rarely patients have reported generalised muscle aches immediately after the procedure, but this is very transient.

 - It is very rare and an uncommon situation that an allergic reaction may occur.